Honk introduces a real-time, ephemeral messaging app aimed at Gen Z – TechCrunch

 The app is clearly aiming for a young crowd of largely teenage users.
 When Honk asks for your age during setup, in fact, you can select an exact number from the list that appears — unless you’re “old,” that is.
 The last option on the list of ages is “21+” — the “older folks” age bracket, which may sting a bit for the millennial crowd who often still think of themselves as the online trendsetters.

 But Honk is aiming to grab Gen Z’s interest, it seems.
 It’s even marketing to them on TikTok, where it’s already generated some 140K+ “Likes,” as of the time of writing, despite having only uploaded its first video yesterday.
 Honk founder Benji Taylor also noted on Twitter the app has seen 550,000 “Honks” sent so far, as of Wednesday, December 23, 2020, shortly after noon Eastern.
+By the time of this article’s publication, that number was 1 million.

 @usehonkwait for it ##fyp♬ original sound – Honk